Blog-article-banner

 • Try out on-demand gig work, such as food delivery, for extra income when an unexpected bill comes due.

-Ready to experience the flexibility and peace of mind that a cash advance can offer?
-Get the funds you need quickly and easily, right in the Varo app.
+Ready to experience the flexibility and peace of mind that a responsible cash advance can offer?
+With Varo Advance¹, you can get the funds you need quickly and easily, right in the Varo app.
 Don't wait until you're in a pinch—qualify today and be prepared for life's unexpected moments.

-With Varo Advance, qualified customers can access between $20 and $250 instantly, and could build their cash advance limit up to $500 over time.
-Get 0.00% APR and only pay a single transparent, flat fee per advance with the ability to choose your own repayment date between 15 and 30 days from the day your money is received.
+Now, Varo Advance customers can link a qualifying external account and access between $20 and $250 that same day, with the chance to build their cash advance limit up to $500 over time.
+Get 0.00% APR and only pay a single transparent, flat fee per advance.
+Customers can also choose when they pay the money back (between 15 and 30 days out), so your next paycheck doesn’t need to be tied up with repayment.

-Get started today or click to learn more about Varo Advance!
+Get started today by opening a Varo Bank Account or click to learn more about Varo Advance!

 Qualifying direct deposits are electronic deposits of your paycheck, pension or government benefits (such as Social Security or unemployment) from your employer or government agency to the extent that can be identified.
 Tax refunds and government stimulus payments, Person-to-Person payments (such as Venmo or Varo to Anyone), and funds deposited using a Varo routing number are not considered a direct deposit.